 - Shop the frozen food aisles.
 Frozen vegetables are as healthy as fresh, and they're cheaper and last longer.

 - Seafood isn't usually cheap.
 Try less popular, but very healthy types of fish such as mackerel and sardines.
 They're rich in good-for-you omega-3s.

 - Shop on days when grocery stores give seniors extra discounts.

 You don't need a gym to exercise and stay fit.
 Walking is a great, free way to stay active.

 Walk with friends around your neighborhood or in the mall if the weather isn't great.
-You'll motivate each other, says aging expert Tiffany Hughes, PhD, of the University of Pittsburgh.
+You'll motivate each other, says Tiffany Hughes, PhD, of the University of Pittsburgh, an expert on aging.
 "Make it a social event, which can have benefits for your overall health and your brain health," she says.